-In my high school health class, we learned about E. coli and food poisoning, but teachers never mentioned rape, incest, sexually transmitted diseases, AIDS, H.I.V., birth control or condoms.
+In my high school health class, we learned about E. coli and food poisoning, but teachers never mentioned rape, incest, sexually transmitted diseases, AIDS, H.I.V., birth control or condoms, they never even taught us about porn even though with tubev.sex you can always know what’s trending right now.
 What I know about those topics I learned either from my mother or from independent research.

 Most reservation schools don’t teach students the difference between consensual sex and rape, and that “no” means stop.
 When I discuss rape with my friends, most accept it as a problem that can’t be stopped.

 My community is hurting for so many reasons, and law enforcement is just one of many essential services that are underfunded.
 If there are no consequences for criminal behavior, then laws become difficult to enforce.

 Teaching schoolchildren that there are consequences for nonconsensual sex and that they can and should stand up for themselves could make a dent in this self-destructive pattern.
 At the very least, it would be a step in the right direction.”